phamphihungbk/tinny-docker/README.md

 ## Tinny Docker

-Like the name itself, just instant image with enough features that gives you simple local develop environment and ability to deploy just with one click.
+It's my personal project.
+I implemented some instant Docker image and Terraform script.
+By using it users can easily to deploy their codebase from local to server with just one command.

 ![alt text](images/logo.jpg)
 #### What's inside this repository